Mass and rate of hierarchical black hole mergers in young, globular and nuclear star clusters: Methods

 The total merger rate for each channel is then evaluated as

-where $t(z)$ is the look-back time at redshift $z$, $\psi(z')$ is the cosmic star formation rate density at redshift $z'$ \citep{madau2017}, $f_i(z')$ is the fraction of the total star formation rate that goes into channel $i=$~NSCs, GCs, YSCs or field at redshift $z'$, $Z_{\rm min}(z')$ and $Z_{\rm max}(z')$ are the minimum and maximum metallicity of stars formed at redshift $z'$, $\eta{}(Z)$ is the merger efficiency at metallicity $Z$, and $\mathcal{F}(z', z, Z)$ is the fraction of BBHs that form at redshift $z'$ from stars with metallicity $Z$ and merge at redshift $z$, normalized to all BBHs that form from stars with metallicity $Z$.
+where $t(z)$ is the look-back time at redshift $z$, $\psi(z')$ is the cosmic star formation rate density at redshift $z'$, $f_i(z')$ is the fraction of the total star formation rate that goes into channel $i=$~NSCs, GCs, YSCs or field at redshift $z'$, $Z_{\rm min}(z')$ and $Z_{\rm max}(z')$ are the minimum and maximum metallicity of stars formed at redshift $z'$, $\eta{}(Z)$ is the merger efficiency at metallicity $Z$, and $\mathcal{F}(z', z, Z)$ is the fraction of BBHs that form at redshift $z'$ from stars with metallicity $Z$ and merge at redshift $z$, normalized to all BBHs that form from stars with metallicity $Z$.
 To calculate the look-back time we take the cosmological parameters ($H_{0}$, $\Omega_{\rm M}$ and $\Omega_{\Lambda}$) from \cite{planck2016}.
 The maximum considered redshift in equation~\ref{eq:cosmorate} is $z_{\rm max}=15$, which we assume to be the epoch of formation of the first stars.
 The merger efficiency $\eta{}(Z)$ is estimated as the number of BBHs that merge within a Hubble time in a coeval population of star with initial mass $M_\ast$ and metallicity $Z$, divided by $M_\ast$.
-See \cite{santoliquido2020} for further details.
+We take the fitting formula for the star formation rate density $\psi{}(z')$ from \cite{madau2017}:

+and we model the metallicity evolution as described in \cite{santoliquido2020}.
+Equation~\ref{eq:madau} is based on data ranging from $z=0$ to $z\sim{10}$ \citep{madau2017}.
+In future work, we will consider alternative options to model the very high redshift star formation, such as modelling population~III stars separately \cite{ng2021} and considering high-redshift long gamma-ray bursts as tracers of star formation (\cite{porciani2001}, but see \cite{palmerio2019} for some caveats).